 - Excessive consumption of alcohol

 - Recreational drug abuse

 - Electrolyte imbalance

 - Certain lung diseases

 In minor cases of tachycardia, you may not need treatment or medication.
-However, if your condition is causing your heart to work inefficiently, you may notice that you feel fatigued, experience chest pressure or become breathless.
-This means that your body is not receiving the oxygenated blood that it needs in order to function properly.
+However, if your condition is causing your heart to work inefficiently, you may notice that you feel fatigued, experience chest pressure, or become breathless.
+This means that your body is not receiving the oxygenated blood that it needs to function properly.

 - Chest pain

 - Difficulty breathing

 - Irregular heart beat